-Outcome Timeline Review and update of the TIP amendment process As Needed Acceptance and review of amendment requests As Needed Timely submittal of amendment requests to MDOT As Needed Current list of all projects in the TIP available on the SWMPC Continuous website.
-Call for projects and project review meetings As Needed
+Outcome Timeline Review and update of the TIP amendment process As Needed Timely submittal of amendment requests to MDOT As Needed Develop, publish, and distribute amendments to the FY 2017- 2020 TIP document.
+Current list of all projects in the TIP available on the SWMPC Continuous website.
+Call for projects and project review meetings As Needed Proficiency in programing projects into various JOB NET As Needed development phases.